Kryptic2020/darknet/README.md

 - Sendgrid: Email API smtp.
 - Stripe: Payment Gatway API.
 - AWS S3: Cloud storage for images.
 - Git version control: 16 branches and more than 50 commits.

+<a name="userstories"/></a>

-# R12	User stories for your app
+# User stories

 ### ***As a Visitor***
 - I want to view listings with nice image and details.